openframeworks/ofBook/chapters/animation/chapter.md

 }
 ```

-where the magic is happening between the resetForce and update.
+where the magic is happening between the `resetForce()` and `update()`.
 Although these examples increase in complexity, they do so simply by adding new functions to the particle class, and adding more things between reset and update.

 **[note: add screenshot of simple particle examples]**